KarthikArumugam3/MLflow_Python/README.md

 3. select Parallel Coordinates Plot for better visualization

 ## Setting a Tracking server url & SQlite database
-### Setting remote server tracking url:-
+### Setting tracking server url:-
 ```
 mlflow.set_tracking_uri("http://127.0.0.1:1234")
 ```

 ### Creating a seperate experiment name:-

-If you just run the code without setting any experiment name it wil log all the values to the default tab in mlflow dashboard.
+If you just run the code without setting any experiment name it will log all the values to the default tab in mlflow dashboard.

 Set a custom experiment name:-
 ```